StachRedeker/utMOD5-projectProcessor/README.md

 ba fun
 .end
 ```
-However, to showcase the full potential of our product, we designed an extended Fibonacci application that makes use of the large majority of the functionaility of our instruction set.
-Also, observe that a two address machine is not able to handle instructions that use three registers.
-Hence, our application is rewritten such that it only uses at maximum two registers per instruction.
+However, to showcase the full potential of our product, we designed an extended Fibonacci application that uses the majority of the functionality of our instruction set.
+Also, observe that a two-address machine cannot handle instructions that use three registers.
+Hence, our application is rewritten such that it only uses a maximum of two registers per instruction.

 The example program is able to compute the nth Fibonacci number, where n is inputted by the user using the onboard switches.
 The application can also halve the result, if the user requires so.
 ```assembly